 In addition to these above points, Hubitat is compatible with aeotec, Cree, Fibaro, First Alert, Innovelli, Iris, Jasco/GE, Kwikset, Levitron, Lutron, Nyce, Sonos, Sylvania, Zen, Zooz and more.
 Not an uncommon list for all of these hubs.

 Not really in the easy category but they do have tutorials and things.
 Want to tinker and play?
-Hubitat might be the smart home hub for you.
+Hubitat might be the best z-wave hub for you.

 - Price is good